Income Protection for Self-Employed

 But remember, if you’re self-employed, you’ll need to make your own super contributions.
 If you do have income protection as part of your insurance, your premiums will be taken from your super contributions.

-How to apply for income protection
+How do I apply for income protection?

 Applying for income protection insurance when you’re self-employed involves several steps.
 Here’s how the process usually works.